ehnat/api-groovy-java-spock-petclinic-tests/README.md

 The branch `petclinic_lib`: tests use external library (jar file in `libs` directory) for calling Petclinic API.
-Proper methods and dtos for Petclinic API are not created in this repository, but they are prepared in my another repository [java-petclinic-lib](https://github.com/ehnat/java-petclinic-lib) and can be used in other places as external dependency
+Proper methods and dtos for Petclinic API are not created in this repository, but they are prepared in my another repository [java-petclinic-lib](https://github.com/ehnat/java-petclinic-lib) and can be used in other places as external dependency.
+Important class: `OperatingOnPetclinicLibActions.groovy`

 ### Other branches: